-The Italian Government has been empowered by Law n.
-163 of 25 October 2017, published in the Italian Official Journal on 6 November 2017, to issue the legislation implementing, among others, the Directive and must proceed accordingly within 12 months starting from the date of entry into force of the Law n.
-163, i.e. by 21 November 2018.
+The Italian Government was empowered by Law n.
+163 of 25 October 2017, published in the Italian Official Journal on 6 November 2017, to issue the legislation implementing, among others, the Directive.

-The main changes the new legislation will imply are set forth by article 3 of Law 163/2017 which provides the guidelines and principles the Government must follow in implementing the EU provisions into Italian trade mark law.
+The main changes the new legislation will imply were set forth by article 3 of Law 163/2017 which provides the guidelines and principles the Government had to follow in implementing the EU provisions into Italian trade mark law.

-The aim is to align the provisions of the Industrial Property Code with the Directive by expressly withdrawing outdated provisions and by introducing the following changes.
+The aim was to align the provisions of the Industrial Property Code with the Directive by expressly withdrawing outdated provisions and by introducing the following changes.

 On February 14, 2019 the Council of Ministers, on the proposal of the Minister of Economic Development, approved in final examination the legislative decree implementing the Directive.
 The Government Bill regarding the implementation can be accessed here (in Italian).

-The opposition procedure will be implemented in order to include new grounds on which an application can be opposed, including the following:
+The opposition procedure has been implemented in order to include new grounds on which an application can be opposed.

-New administrative procedures will allow proceedings to be brought before the IPTO for revocation or declaration of invalidity of a trade mark on the basis of absolute grounds/prior rights/relative grounds and lack of genuine use: up until now, the Italian trade mark law only allowed for court proceedings for cancellation/revocation/declaration of invalidity of a trade mark.
+New administrative procedures will allow proceedings to be brought before the IPTO for revocation or declaration of invalidity of a trade mark on the basis of absolute grounds/prior rights/relative grounds and lack of genuine use: up until now, the Italian trade mark law only allowed for Court proceedings for cancellation/revocation/declaration of invalidity of a trade mark.
 Claimants will therefore have the choice to follow the administrative or court proceedings, without prejudice to the right of the parties to appeal to the courts.
 However, these proceedings are not in force yet.
 The full implementation is to be expected within 2023.

 Written by Paola Ruggiero, Alessandra Naia